Legal Notice & Privacy Policy

 What exactly are cookies?

 Every time you surf the internet, you use a browser.
 Common browsers are for example Chrome, Safari, Firefox, Internet Explorer and Microsoft Edge.
-Most websites store small text files in your browser.
+Most websites store small text-files in your browser.
 These files are called cookies.

 What should not be dismissed, is that cookies are very useful little helpers.
 Nearly all websites use cookies.
 More accurately speaking these are HTTP-cookies, since there are also different cookies for other uses. http-cookies are small files which our website stores on your computer.
-These cookie files are automatically put into the cookie-folder, which is like the "brain" of your browser.
+These cookie files are automatically put into the cookie-folder, which is like the “brain” of your browser.
 A cookie consists of a name and a value.
-Furthermore, to define a cookie, one or multiple attributes must be specified.
+Moreover, to define a cookie, one or multiple attributes must be specified.

 Cookies save certain parts of your user data, such as e.g. language or personal page settings.
-When you re-open our website, your browser submits this "user specific" information back to our site.
+When you re-open our website, your browser submits these “user specific” information back to our site.
 Thanks to cookies, our website knows who you are and offers you the settings you are familiar to.
 In some browsers every cookie has its own file, in others such as Firefox, all cookies are stored in one single file.

-There are both first-party cookies and third-party cookies.
+There are both first-party cookies and third-party coookies.
 First-party cookies are created directly by our site, while third-party cookies are created by partner-websites (e.g. Google Analytics).
-Each cookie is individual, since every cookie stores different data.
-The expiration time of a cookie also varies - it can be a few minutes, or up to a few years.
+Every cookie is individual, since every cookie stores different data.
+The expiration time of a cookie also varies – it can be a few minutes, or up to a few years.
 Cookies are no software-programs and contain no computer viruses, trojans or any other malware.
-Cookies also cannot access your PC's information.
+Cookies also cannot access your PC’s information.

 This is an example of how cookie-files can look: